Advertisement

 cloud data security

-Cloud computing has in recent years become both an essential service used in many industries and a ubiquitous part of the daily life of consumers.
+Cloud computing has, in recent years, become both an essential service used in many industries and a ubiquitous part of the daily lives of consumers.
 By offering remote access to computing services that can be rented out on a flexible, efficient, as-needed basis, it gives companies access to greater computer power and storage capabilities than they might be able to maintain on their own legacy servers and do more advanced analytics with their data.
 The opportunities that cloud computing offers, however, also come with challenges in the realm of data security.

 According to a report from the National Institute of Standards and Technology (NIST), “The cloud computing model offers the promise of massive cost savings combined with increased IT agility.”

-Cloud computing has become a particularly critical feature of modern life since the start of the COVID-19 pandemic, as many employees moved to remote workplaces and had to use cloud services in order to collaborate with their colleagues.
+Cloud computing became a particularly critical feature of modern life during the COVID-19 pandemic, as many employees moved to remote workplaces and had to use cloud services in order to collaborate with their colleagues.

 The challenge: Cloud servers can contain highly sensitive personal data that could be lost in leaks or stolen by hackers, such as medical data from hospitals, financial information from banks, or data on young children in schools.
 It is not always clear, when using third-party cloud services, which party is in charge of maintaining security protocols, complying with privacy laws and data regulations, and monitoring for leaks or vulnerabilities.
 It’s therefore crucial to understand how data security intersects with the cloud.